Search

 • Be a full-time Mississippi resident living in Hancock, Harrison, or Jackson counties with the ability to attend training

-• Possess a functional vessel with a valid boat registration in the applicant’s name
+• Have a valid boat registration in the applicant’s name